 As the world is adapting to what is now the “new normal,” Fairygodboss wants to be there for you every step of the way.
 Keep reading for timely advice and join our Navigating the New Normal group for continued support.

-According to a new study released by IBM about the ways COVID has already changed American attitudes, a good number of still-employed people aren’t exactly enthralled by the idea of returning to offices.
+According to a study released by IBM about the ways COVID has already changed American attitudes, a good number of still-employed people aren’t exactly enthralled by the idea of returning to offices.
 That survey found that as many as 54 percent of Americans want to continue working from home after COVID, and 70 percent want remote work to at least remain a regular option.
 It’s a view we’ve heard reflected in the FGB Community, too.

 One FGB’er, Sidney, commented that now that she knows what working from home is like, she’d “rather stay put.”